This post may contain affiliate links. Please read our disclosure policy.

 - Can You Freeze This?
 Absolutely!
 But to store a casserole the best way possible, you’ll need to follow a few simple steps:

 - Or remove it!
 If you want to reuse your baking dish but want to keep the casserole frozen, simply line the baking dish with foil before you assemble and bake it.
 Let it cool, seal it up however you need, and freeze until solid.
 Then lift the foil out of the baking dish, wrap your casserole in foil or plastic wrap, and ta-da!
-One frozen casserole, one freed baking dish.
+One frozen casserole, one free baking dish.

 - Label: If you have more than one meal frozen, you might find you’ve totally forgotten what that one dish under the frozen hamburger is.
 So be sure to grab some masking tape and, using a permanent marker, write out what the casserole is and when you made it.
 This way, you’ll also know if your casserole has been in the freezer too long — the max you can store it is four months.

-- Make Ahead Tips: One of the best things about this dish is how quickly it comes together — only fifteen minutes, and you’re in the oven!
+- Make-Ahead Tips: One of the best things about this dish is how quickly it comes together—only fifteen minutes, and you’re in the oven!

-- Food Safety: If you’d like more info on food safety check out this link.
+- Food Safety: If you’d like more info on food safety, check out this link.

 Recipe Variations